colinyjchung/jinnzhong/content/posts/20230307-five-questions.md

 In other words, you need to **GIVE UP** control and planning.
 Recognize you might fail, you risk embarrassment, you'll have difficult conversations, disappoint some people, and add suffering to your life.

-The alternative to this is you **maintain the illusion you're in chrage**.
+The alternative to this is you **maintain the illusion you're in charge**.
 When you do this, when you **avoid anxiety**, you do the following:
 * Procrastinate
 * Distract Yourself
 * Commitment-Phobia